 Francis Point Provincial Park is located in the Pender Harbour region of the Sunshine Coast.
-The trails wind along the rocky coastline and provide excellent views of Georgia Strait and Vancouver Island over relatively flat terrain.
+The trails wind along the rocky coastline and provide excellent views of Georgia Strait and Vancouver Island.
 It is a day use park with no overnight camping or campfires.

 From the park lot, it’s a very short distance along the trail to the beach itself.
 The trail then splits to the left and the right.
 Take the right side for some rocky stairs up to a very nice viewpoint (only about a 10 minute walk altogether).
 Take the left side for a bit longer (approximately 45 minutes return) of a hike out to the lighthouse and just enjoy the views or even have a picnic.
-Rain or shine, summer or winter, this is a fantastic hike for almost all skill and fitness levels to enjoy.
+This is a fantastic hike for almost all skill and fitness levels to enjoy.
 Take care on a wet day as the rocks are often smooth and can be quite slippery.

 Directions to Trailhead

 Head North on Hwy 101 (coming from Sechelt) towards Madeira Park (if coming from Powell River head South) and turn onto Francis Peninsula Road across from Rona (the hardware store).
 Travel on Francis Peninsula Road for a few kms, then turn left onto Merrell Road.
 Drive straight to the end of Merrell Road where you will see the parking lot for the park and the trailhead.